zendiy-mgos/zvar-dic/README.md

 ```c
 bool mgos_zvar_is_dic(mgos_zvarc_t var);
 ```
-Returns `true` if the the variable is a dictionary, otherwise `false`.
+Returns `true` if the variable is a dictionary, or `false` otherwise.

 |Parameter||
 |--|--|